Latest Article Published in Bioelectrochemistry

 James Behan

-I am a Marie Skłodowska-Curie Fellow at Université de Rennes 1.
-Working in the laboratory of Prof. Frédéric Barrière, my research focuses on the development of biogenic transition metal electrocatalysts using biofilms of metal-sequestering bacteria.
-I previously worked as a postdoctoral researcher at the Centre for BioNano Interactions (CBNI) in the School of Chemistry, University College Dublin and as a postdoc and lecturer in Trinity College Dublin where I completed my PhD in physical chemistry with a focus on electrochemical and spectroscopic characterisation of nitrogenated carbon materials.
+I am a Chargé de Recherche (Assistant Professor) based at the Institut des Sciences Chimiques de Rennes, France.
+My research focuses on the areas of nanomaterial electrochemistry, bioelectrochemistry and interfacial science for energy applications.
+I previously worked as a Marie Curie fellow (Université de Rennes) and postdoctoral researcher at the Centre for BioNano Interactions (CBNI) in the School of Chemistry, University College Dublin and as a postdoc and lecturer in Trinity College Dublin where I completed my PhD in physical chemistry with a focus on electrochemical and spectroscopic characterisation of nitrogenated carbon materials.
 I completed my Bachelor’s Degree in Chemistry at Trinity in 2014, when I graduated at the top of my class.